Proven-Paradox/shaper-system/Handbook.md

 ## Gaining XP
 This section will focus on how the party gains XP, and is mostly of concern to Arbiters.

+// TODO Rewrite to properly codify this at some point.
+For now:
 The rate at which characters grow in power is, in the end, a matter of taste.
 There is never going to be an optimal way to schedule out how characters grow.
 There are no set rules on this.

 > There are, however, recommendations I can give based on the results of my play testing.
 These are boxed because I'm going to be speaking in first person and from experience as an Arbiter rather than as a game designer.